polosson/Plantt/README.md

 # Plantt
 AngularJS module : Simple scheduler on a timeline

+*This is a Work In Progress project, a lot of new features are comming*

 ## Installation

 Just import AngularJS, and the Plantt's javacript and CSS files: